-Pressure relieving memory foam mattresses are ideal for those with hip pain.
+Pressure-relieving memory foam mattresses are ideal for those with hip pain.
 This is because the material softens upon contact with body heat and weight to mould to your form.
-This allows your body to rest in its natural alignment, without putting extra tension on joints.
+This softer mattress allows your body to rest in its natural alignment, without putting extra tension on joints.

-An orthopedic memory foam mattress can help to ease hip pain by offering optimum pressure relief around the hips and lower back.
+An orthopaedic memory foam mattress can help to ease hip pain by offering optimum pressure relief around the hips and lower back.

 Another factor to consider when choosing your mattress is which mattress thickness and firmness is best for relieving hip pain at night.